Code Tips14 min read

 Deliverability baseline

-All three providers achieve similar inbox placement rates when configured correctly.
+All four providers hit similar inbox placement when authentication is set up correctly.

 10x